ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 8. How can this game be used to *showcase aspects of game development*?
 Consider how the game can be used to showcase particular aspects of game development in form of engaging video content.
 Is there a specific topic you could make an educational video about for other game devs while using this game idea as a practical example?
 Or what kind of video could reach a wider audience and introduce artists and art-interested people to the development process of games?
 9. How can this game be used to *analyze the unique aspects of games as an artistic medium*?
 Similarly, consider how the game can be used to demonstrate the unique aspects of games as an artistic medium.
 This could include interactivity, player agency, or emergent gameplay.
 Here too you should focus on avoiding gate-keeping and try to find ways to draw in as many people as possible who may not be particularly familiar with games.

-> Once again, if you have trouble answering these questions, consider putting in more work into the concept or going back to the [Brainstorming](#brainstorming) step.
+> Once again, if you have trouble answering these questions, consider putting in more work into the Game Concept or going back to the [Brainstorming](#brainstorming) step.

-If you were able to answer all of the questions above in a satisfying way, you are ready to move into [pre-production](2_PreProduction.md/#pre-production).
+If you were able to answer all of the questions above in a satisfying way, you are ready to move into [Pre-Production](2_PreProduction.md/#pre-production).

 [[Back to Top]](#concept-phase)